 Look at our progression.
 The poor in spirit are those who realize they are spiritually helpless and cannot save themselves.
 God causes this to happen with the washing of regeneration.
 Sinners see their sin and understand they are lost and cry out to God to save them.
 They mourn for their sin.
 This is part of repentance.
 Whom does God comfort with forgiveness and salvation?
 Only the poor in spirit and those who mourn and repent are saved.

-Who are the meek?
+Who are the gentle?
 They are those who are willing to see themselves as they really are.
 This concept they have of themselves is evidenced in their submission to God and His Word, as well as in their dealings with others.
 Doesn’t this describe being Spirit-filled?
 Who becomes Spirit-filled?
 Those who confess their sins, repent, permeate their lives with the Word of God and submit to others.
-The meek have self-control empowered by the Holy Spirit
+The gentle, or meek have self-control empowered by the Holy Spirit

-The meek are Spirit-filled and are not out of control worrying about the world going down the tubes or how freedoms are being lost or how wicked everyone seems to be nowadays.
+The gentle are Spirit-filled and are not out of control worrying about the world going down the tubes or how freedoms are being lost or how wicked everyone seems to be nowadays.
 They may mourn over those sins, but they remain at peace with God because they know that God saved them for His purposes and according to His will and not because of their own abilities or their own righteousness, therefore, they have total peace with Him knowing that their salvation is secure because it does not depend on them, but on the power and faithfulness of God.

 The Greek word translated as, “they which do hunger and thirst” is “hoi peinontes.”
 A better rendering would be, “the hungering ones.”
 This indicates a constant and recurrent satisfaction with God’s righteousness.
 The nourishment received from being filled is expended in hungering anew for another filling.
 This is the opposite of being self-righteous.
 Those who hunger after God’s righteousness do not attempt to establish a righteousness of their own.
 (Romans 10:3; Philippians 3:9) The Holy Spirit is the driving force behind this.
 He gives this hunger to the meek who are those who mourn who are poor in spirit.
 The filling also gives us joy, which is our strength, and our Lord says He gives it to those who obey Him so they can continue to obey Him and prove to be His disciples.
 (John 15:10-11)